machinelearningZH/simply-simplify-language/README.md

 Please note that we use [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting with default settings.

 ## Miscellaneous
-The wonderful people at [LIIP](https://www.liip.ch/en) refactored the understandability index into a separate API ([see this repo here](https://github.com/chregu/simply-understandability-score)).
+- The wonderful people at [LIIP](https://www.liip.ch/en) refactored the understandability index into a separate API ([see this repo here](https://github.com/chregu/simply-understandability-score)).
 They also made it available [as a webservice](https://u15y.gpt.liip.ch/).
 How cool is that?! 🚀 Big shoutout to [Christian Stocker](https://www.linkedin.com/in/chregu/) for doing this!
+- Also a big shout out to [Florian Georg](https://www.linkedin.com/in/fgeorg/) of Microsoft Switzerland for his great help to make the app work with [Azure AI](https://azure.microsoft.com/en-us/solutions/ai).
+Thanks!